viamrobotics/docs/docs/program/apis/robot.md

 To interact with the robot API with Viam's SDKs, instantiate a `RobotClient` ([gRPC](https://grpc.io/) client) and use that class for all interactions.

-To find the location secret and robot address, go to [Viam app](https://app.viam.com/), select the robot you wish to connect to, and go to the [**Code sample**](https://docs.viam.com/manage/fleet/robots/#code-sample) tab.
+To find the api key, api key id, and robot address, go to [Viam app](https://app.viam.com/), select the robot you wish to connect to, and go to the [**Code sample**](https://docs.viam.com/manage/fleet/robots/#code-sample) tab.
-Toggle **Include secret**, then copy the location secret and robot address into the code below where indicated:
+Toggle **Include api key**, and then copy and paste the API key id and the API key into your environment variables or directly into the code:

 {{< tabs >}}
 {{% tab name="Python" %}}